 25. Workout at home

 Ditch the gym membership or even the subscription workout package.
 Instead, exercise or you can find any type of workout you like for free on youtube.
+Check out this list of free at home workout videos.

 26. Buy generic